Dixithreddy1098/maven/README.md

-changes done by developers and testing the webhook trigger
+changes done by developers and testing the webhook triggering